nstogner/beenthere-ws/README.md

 * Maintain a source of truth of cities in the database & validate on each new visit request

 ### TODO
+* Write more test cases
+* Implement a streaming endpoint
 * Remove hardcoded list of states, and read from db on startup
-* Write tests
-* Implement a streaming endpoint
 * Create Dockerfile
 * Create Kubernetes files